 12. Network with Other Therapists

 I know many people are happiest in their own space, but networking is a critical task for any new business.
 As a therapist, you want to build relationships with other professionals in the field so trust is nurtured between your business and your offers.
 Reach out to like-minded professionals who offer similar and related services so that the word gets out that you’re open and ready for business.

 And get creative.
-Network with clinicians you would want to refer to because they offer adjacent services that you don’t have an expertise in.
-Consider niche subjects or highly urgent topics that you want a great referral at your fingertips for.
+Network with clinicians you would want to refer to because they offer adjacent services that you don’t have expertise in.
+Consider niche subjects or highly urgent topics that you want a great referral at your fingertips.
 Then, reach out to other therapists in your area and schedule a call or a coffee to get acquainted.